cfrg/draft-irtf-cfrg-aead-limits/draft-irtf-cfrg-aead-limits.md

 ## Offline Work

-Analysis of different cipher modes typically concentrates on the advantage that an attacker might gain through the mode itself.
-As noted, the analyses tend to assume that the underlying cipher is an ideal PRP or PRF.
-But even an ideal function can be attacked given sufficient resources.
-The effectiveness an attack on an ideal PRP or PRF is determined by the internal state size (that is, the block size, `n`).
+Analyses of different cipher modes typically concentrate on the advantage that an attacker might gain through the mode itself.
+As noted, some analyses assume that the underlying cipher is an ideal PRP or PRF, and we make the same assumptions here.
+But even an ideal PRP or PRF can be attacked through exchaustive key search (in the key length, `k`) given sufficient resources.

 An attacker that is able to deploy sufficient offline resources (`o`) can increase their success probability independent of any usage.
 In even the best case, single key bounds are limited to:

 ~~~
-AEA <= o / 2^n
+AEA <= o / 2^k
 ~~~

-This places a bound on the advantage that can be achieved for modes that use smaller block sizes, depending on what assumptions can be made about attacker resources.
+This places a bound on the advantage that can be achieved for modes that use smaller key sizes, depending on what assumptions can be made about attacker resources.

 For example, if an attacker could be assumed to have the resources to perform in